bebatut-slides/2020/14_07_ismb/slides.md

 <small>https://training.galaxyproject.org/</small>

 Note:
+- (before COVID) Found a training event teaching how
+    - to use Galaxy
+    - to analyze RNA-seq data
 - Workshop using online ressources: Galaxy Training Material
-- Tutorials
+- Hands-on tutorials
     - based on paper stories
     - reproduce step-by-step a analysis
-    - learning by doing
+    - idea: learning by doing
-- UseGalaxy.eu

 ----
 ### Back to lab

 ![](images/usegalaxy_resources.png) <!-- .element width="80%" -->

-125+ platforms for using Galaxy
+- 125+ platforms for using Galaxy
+- UseGalaxy.*: 1000+ of documented and maintained tools, free registration, 250 GB per user & more on demand

 <small>https://galaxyproject.org/use/</small>

 Note:
+- Use during the workshop
+    - UseGalaxy.eu
+    - European Galaxy instance
-Could use the resources once back to lab
+- Learn they could use it also once back to the lab
-Online
-Server accessible
+- Or one of the 125+ other platforms for using Galaxy
+- To do their analyses
+- Example: UseGalaxy.*
+    - Thousands of documented and maintained tools
+    - Free registration
+    - 250 GB per user
+        - 500 GB for ELIXIR members
+        - More on demand

 ----
 ### Learning more through self-study

 ![](images/galaxy_training_material.svg) <!-- .element width="70%" -->

+- 16 topics - 160+ tutorials
+- Learning metadata & Supporting material
+- Automatic translation

 <small>https://training.galaxyproject.org/</small>

 Note:
-- 18 topics
+- Sam
+- Could learn more
-- 140+ tutorials
+- 16 topics - 160+ tutorials
-- Learning metadata:
+- Learning metadata
     - Levels
     - Requirements and follow-up
     - Learning objectives